ritza-co/kaboom/doc/20-eatbomb.md

 		origin("center"),
 	])
 ```

 In the code above, we've implemented that the player and the score be displayed in the center of the game screen.

-Once the player has lost, we need to go back to the starting scene where they can press the any key or the "space" button to restart the game.
+Once the player has lost, we need to go back to the starting scene where they can press any key or the "space" button to restart the game.
 Add the following code:

 ```javascript
 	onKeyPress("space", () => go("start"))